You use Fleiss Kappa whenever you want to know if the measurements of more than two people agree. The people who measure something are called raters.

-Let's say you have developed a measuring instrument, for example a questionnaire, with which doctors can determine whether a person is depressed or not.
+Let's say you have developed a measuring instrument, for example a questionnaire, that doctors can use to determine whether a person is depressed or not.

-Now you give the measuring instrument to doctors and let them evaluate 50 people with it.
-The big question now is: How well do the doctors' measurements agree?
+Now you give the measuring instrument to doctors and let them assess 50 people with it.
+The big question is: how well do the doctors' measurements agree?

-If the ratings of the raters agree very well, one speaks of a high inter-rater reliability.
+If the ratings of the raters agree very well, the inter-rater reliability is high.

-And it is precisely this inter-rater reliability that is measured by the Fleiss Kappa.
-The Fleiss Kappa is a measure of inter-rater reliability.
+And it is this inter-rater reliability that is measured by Fleiss Kappa.
+Fleiss Kappa is a measure of inter-rater reliability.

 The Fleiss Kappa is a measure of how reliably three or more raters measure the same thing.